 We will have a group of folks ranging from 40’s to 70’s.
 We enjoy local music.
 Want to try local restaurants.
 Not 5 star or Michelin Chef, just good local food – even if slightly off the beaten path.
 We enjoy architecture and learning about the history of the places we visit, but not really into “art” museums.
 Finding a “hidden gem” that most tourists wouldn’t see or visit is something we strive for.

-NOTE: If you are traveling by plane you can get to the Copenhagen center from the airport by train or by metro.
-The train leaves from Terminal 3 and it takes 15 minutes to get to the Hovebanegården train station.
-The single ticket is 36 DKK.
+NOTE: If you are traveling by plane you can get to the Copenhagen center from the airport by train or by metro, both running from Terminal 3.
+The train takes 15 minutes to get to the Hovebanegården train station and this is the best solution to reach the center of the city.
+The single ticket costs DKK 36.
 If you prefer the metro go to the Terminal 3 and you will get to Kongens Nytorv Square, in the center of Copenhagen, in about 20 minutes.
-A single ticket costs 36 DKK.
 Transports are free with Copenhagen Card.
 If you need a hotel I recommend the Best Western Hotel City near the Metro and the Nyhavn harbor.
 The rooms are tiny, but the hotel is clean and comfortable for a weekend.

 DAY 1.
 CHRISTIANSBORG SLOT – RÅDHUSET – KONGENSHAVE – ØRSTENDS PARKEN – NYHAVN – CANALS TOUR

 Take a walk in the Old Town where you can visit Christiansborg Slot, which houses the Danish Parliament, and the Stock Exchange, situated on the island of Slotsholmen.
 Then the Rådhuset (Town Hall), Kongenshave and Ørstends Parken.

 TIP: The Royal Library Garden is an hidden gem you cannot miss!
 It is between Christiansborg Palace and the Royal Library.